Interpretation Guidelines Manual British Columbia Employment Standards Act and Regulations

 Commission Sales and Minimum Wage

 Commissioned salespeople are also entitled to earn at least the equivalent of minimum wage, subject to the exceptions set out in Employment Standards Regulation s.
 37.14.
 They may be paid entirely by commission or by a combination of salary and incentives.
 Where an eligible salesperson's commissions do not total at least the minimum wage for the number of hours worked in a given pay period, the employer is obliged to pay the difference between the commissions earned and the minimum wage.
 Therefore, each employee should be receiving at least minimum wage for all hours worked on each pay cheque except as modified by s.
 37.14 of the Regulation.

 If an employer has to make up a shortfall between commissions actually earned and minimum wage owed for hours worked in a pay period, the employer cannot recover that payment in a subsequent pay period where the employee makes a commission in excess of minimum wage.

 Brenda works as a sales representative for a neighbourhood newspaper selling advertising.
 Earnings are based entirely on commission sales.
 Brenda works 6 hours per day, Monday to Friday.
 Her sales record is very good and she usually earns over $1,500 every two-week pay period.
 During one pay period, however, Brenda earns only $500.
-When she asks her employer about the small commission and minimum wage, she is advised not to worry; she will get the additional $181 required to bring her up to minimum wage.
+When she asks her employer about the small commission and minimum wage, she is advised not to worry; she will get the additional wages required to bring her up to minimum wage.

-The extra $181 cannot be deducted from a subsequent pay cheque, as it is not permissible to use future earnings to top up wages in a current pay period in order to meet minimum wage requirements.
+The employer cannot deduct the additional wages from a subsequent pay cheque, as it is not permissible to use future earnings to top up wages in a current pay period in order to meet minimum wage requirements.

-See Employment Standards Regulation s.37.14, and factsheet entitled Commission Sales for specific information on the application of minimum wage for certain employees paid entirely or partly by commission.
+See Employment Standards Regulation s.37.14 and the Commission Sales factsheet for specific information on the application of minimum wage for certain employees paid entirely or partly by commission.

 Employees covered by a collective agreement